top of page

 Human Resources

-Rhonda Spencer is a native of Brooklyn, New York.
-She is married, a mother of two, an educator and entrepreneur.
-She has a background in education that began in 1999 in the New York City Public School system, where she taught in The Bronx and Manhattan.
-She received her Master’s Degree in Education and a Certificate of Advanced Graduate Studies in Educational Leadership at Cambridge College in Boson, Massachusetts, and would later become an adjunct professor and student teacher supervisor at East Stroudsburg University in Pennsylvania.
+Rhonda Spencer, a native of Brooklyn, New York, is a married mother of two, an educator, and an entrepreneur.
+Her career in education began in 1999 in the New York City Public School system, where she taught in The Bronx and Manhattan.
+She received her Master’s Degree in Education and a Certificate of Advanced Graduate Studies in Educational Leadership from Cambridge College in Boston, Massachusetts.
+Later, she became an adjunct professor and student teacher supervisor at East Stroudsburg University in Pennsylvania.

-In 2010, her journey and interest in agriculture began with her first summer food garden at her home in Pennsylvania.
-Within the same year, she and her family would move to Virginia for a land and farming opportunity.
-Although this did not materialize as expected, in 2020, after relocating with her family to Oklahoma, Rhonda would again revisit her quest of growing her own food and her interest in farming and agriculture.
+In 2010, Rhonda's interest in agriculture began with her first summer food garden at her home in Pennsylvania.
+Within the same year, she and her family moved to Virginia for a land and farming opportunity.
+Although this opportunity did not materialize as expected, in 2020, after relocating to Oklahoma, Rhonda revisited her quest of growing her own food and her interest in farming and agriculture.

-Rhonda continued her agriculture journey by once again growing her own food on her back porch.
-This time, however, as news reports foresaw the beginning of a food shortage, along with the limited ability to get around due to quarantine, and the general difficulty to find healthy, nutritious fruits and vegetables in Oklahoma City, she was not growing food just for leisure, but because of the growing uncertainty of food access during the beginning of the coronavirus pandemic.
+Rhonda continued her agricultural journey by growing food on her back porch.
+With news reports predicting a food shortage and the challenges of obtaining healthy, nutritious fruits and vegetables during the coronavirus pandemic, she grew food not just for leisure but to address the growing uncertainty of food access.

 IMG_5030_edited.jpg